-Fourteen HEIs across six Australian states and territories have joined together as a Collective to implement the GTPA in initial teacher education programs.
+To date, fourteen HEIs across six Australian states and territories have joined together as a Collective to implement the GTPA in initial teacher education programs.